Bars & Pubs

 Image credit: El Primo Sanchez | Supplied

 From the award-winning crew behind Maybe Sammy, La Prima is a bar within a bar—hidden within the walls of El Primo Sanchez.
 Unlike most of the hidden and secret spots on this list, La Prima is accessed by special invitation only.
-To access the 10-seater, 20-standing speakeasy, you'll need to be invited by El Primo Sanchez staff.
-However, if you are lucky enough to stumble across it, chances are the team will welcome you in for a drink or three.
+If you are lucky enough to stumble across it, chances are the team will welcome you in for a drink (or three)—but you can also book it out as a private room.

 The Cumberland